nodejs/node/doc/api/stream.md

 pass.resume(); // must be called to make 'data' being emitted
 ```

-While `readable.readabelFlowing` is `false`, data may be accumulating
+While `readable.readableFlowing` is `false`, data may be accumulating
 within the streams internal buffer.

 #### Choose One